hazelcast/hazelcast-reference-manual/src/JavaClientConfiguration.md

-You can use SSL to secure the connection between the client and the nodes.
+You can use SSL to secure the connection between the client and the members.
 If you want SSL enabled for the client-cluster connection, you should set `SSLConfig`.
 Once set, the connection (socket) is established out of an SSL factory defined either by a factory class name or factory implementation.
 Please see the `SSLConfig` class in the `com.hazelcast.config` package at the JavaDocs page of the <a href="http://www.hazelcast.org/documentation" target="_blank">Hazelcast Documentation</a> web site.

 #### Configuring Client for AWS